eseakin/greenfield/README.md

 Medium for Radio

-radrad.io is a audio recording and listening service through which anyone can easily set up a live radio stream and broadcast to the world instantly.
-Users are able to live broadcast instantaneously, while also recording their streams for future listening.
-Listeners are able to message broadcasters as they broadcast live, creating instant feedback for the broadcasters.
+Radrad.io is an audio recording and listening service through which anyone can easily set up a live radio stream and broadcast to the world instantly.
+Users are able to live broadcast while also recording their streams for future listening.

 ## Team